 Conditions Impacting Physical Abilities After Stroke

-Learn more about post-stroke fatique, dysphagia (trouble swallowing) visual field cuts and other conditions that may affect a stroke survivor’s physical abilities.
+Learn more about post-stroke fatique, dysphagia (trouble swallowing) visual field cuts (problems with your field of vision) and other conditions that may affect a stroke survivor’s physical abilities.

 Maximizing Physical Recovery & Independence